tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

         from django.core.management import execute_from_command_line
         execute_from_command_line(sys.argv)

 We added the function `get_env_variable`, which allows us to humanize the error message given by django if for some reason it can't read the environment variable.
+Thanks to the folks at [two scoops press](https://www.twoscoopspress.com/) for this and other valuable tips.
+Buy their book if you haven't done that.

 The below code block tells django which settings file to use, depending on the value of the `DJANGO_EXECUTION_ENVIRONMENT` variable.